Let’s get colorful and whimsical and create some DIY painted toad houses for the garden!

 - spray sealer

-INTERESTING TOAD HOUSE INFORMATION:
+HELPFUL TOAD HOUSE INFORMATION:

 A toad house is a shelter where toads may lounge, protected from the sun and potential predators.